Indiana Sports Betting: Best Legal IN Sportsbooks in 2023

 June 29, 2022: BlueBet is granted online market access in Indiana through its partnership with Caesars-owned Horseshoe Casino - Hammond.
 BlueBet will launch its ClutchBet brand in the Hoosier State, pending regulatory approvals.

 June 8, 2022: Caesars Racebook goes live in Indiana, its third state launch following Florida and Ohio.

 May 12, 2022: Indiana snaps a streak of six consecutive months with a sports betting handle of over $400 million.
 Its $360 million April handle is its lowest since September 2021.

 Feb.
 23, 2022: Sporttrade gains market access in Indiana by partnering with Caesars Entertainment.
 The company expects to launch its sports trading platform in 2023.

 Feb.
-16, 2022: MaximBet announces plans to launch in Iowa and Indiana.
+16, 2022: MaximBet announces plans to launch in the Iowa and Indiana sports betting markets.

 Feb.
 14, 2022: Sportsbooks operating in the Hoosier State generated $500 million in January, joining the likes of New York, New Jersey, Nevada, Illinois, Pennsylvania, and Michigan, as the only states to hit that mark.

 Dec.
 16, 2021: Bally Bet becomes the 13th online sportsbook to launch in the Hoosier State.